 Women who have had a hysterectomy or who have a Mirena IUS supplying them with progesterone are able to take oestrogen-only HRT.
 These can be taken orally (Elleste Solo, Premarin) or applied to the skin as transdermal patches (Elleste Solo MX80, Elleste Solo MX40, Evorel).

 A slightly different HRT formulation is tibolone (brand name Livial), which is a synthetic steroid that mimics the actions of oestrogen and progesterone in the body, this is suitable for those who have stopped menstruating.

 HRT can be confusing as there are many different options, so be sure to speak to your doctor to find which one is right for you.

 Alongside HRT, a few simple lifestyle changes can help you to manage the symptoms of menopause.
 The impact of hot flushes can be reduced by cutting down on caffeine, alcohol and spicy foods, and by quitting smoking.
 Exercise regularly and try to increase your intake of vitamin D to help keep your bones strong and healthy.
 For those experiencing vaginal dryness, a range of moisturisers and lubricants can be purchased from any pharmacy with help from a pharmacist.

 Trisequens is considered a safe and effective treatment for the symptoms of menopause.
-Your doctor will prescribe the lowest dose possible for the shortest possible amount of time, as long-term use or HRT carries a small risk of developing oestrogen-sensitive cancers, such as breast cancer and endometrial cancer.
+Your doctor will generally prescribe the lowest dose possible for the shortest possible amount of time, as long-term use of HRT carries a small risk of developing oestrogen-sensitive cancers, such as breast cancer and endometrial cancer.
 Many women continue to use HRT for years without any problems, but it is important to go for regular health checkups, including breast cancer screenings and cervical smear tests.